simonmcmanus/sizlate/README.md

 <h1>Sizlate</h1>

-Sizlate is an experimental <a href="http://expressjs.com/guide.html#template-engines">templating engine for Express.js</a>
+Sizlate is an experimental HTML <a href="http://expressjs.com/guide.html#template-engines">templating engine for Express.js</a>

 Sizlate requires NO special syntax in the views, your templates are valid HTML files.

-Templates are populated using sizzle selectors (as used in jQuery)
+Templates are populated using sizzle selectors (as used in jQuery).

-Requires express.js

 <h2>Example</h2>

 <h3>Simple Text example</h3>
 <pre>